mohamed-chs/chatgpt-history-export-to-md/README.md

 For example, set `"delimiters_default"` to `false` to replace all $\LaTeX$ bracket delimiters : `\(...\)` and `\[...\]`, with dollar sign ones : `$...$` and `$$...$$`, if you'd like your math to render beautifully in Markdown readers that support **MathJax** (like Obsidian).

+### Acknowledgements 🌟

+Big love to the following libraries that jazzed up this project!

+- **[matplotlib](https://github.com/matplotlib/matplotlib)**: For making my data jump into vibrant visualizations.
+Art meets science, indeed! 📊

+- **[nltk](https://github.com/nltk/nltk)**: Unpacking the magic of language has never been smoother.
+You're the NLP MVP! 📖

+- **[prompt_toolkit](https://github.com/prompt-toolkit/python-prompt-toolkit)**: Command-line interfaces got a whole lot cooler with you.
+Kudos! 💻

+- **[questionary](https://github.com/tmbo/questionary)**: For making CLI interactions fun and intuitive.
+Here's to engaging conversations! 💬

+- **[wordcloud](https://github.com/amueller/word_cloud)**: Thanks for the visual treat with those playful word clouds.
+Text never looked better! ☁️

+Major kudos to the developers and contributors.
+Your tools made this project shine! 🚀

 ### Issues and contributions 🆘

 > See [CONTRIBUTING.md](CONTRIBUTING.md).